Moonsploit/shimboot/README.md

-Modified version of shimboot which uses dl.fanqyxl.net for the raw shim source.
+Modified version of shimboot which uses https://mirror.akane.network for the raw shim source.
-Only build_complete.sh is supported.

 # Chrome OS RMA Shim Bootloader